 After you have rehearsed the plan, say the following instruction to yourself:

 I want to go through with this plan, but I also want to exercise reason and maintain my peace of mind.
 This will be impossible if I irrationally go to pieces every time something “unfavourable” happens.

 III/ Make Stoic Intention Part of the Plan

 - Practice wisdom while following the plan

-If we always contemplate realistic expectations about the frustrating elements of the activity we plan to do, we will be prepared to meet that frustration with tranquility.
+If we want to learn how to manage our expectations, we should contemplate realistic outcomes about the frustrating elements of the activity we plan to do, so that way we will be prepared to meet that frustration with tranquility.